 What's winter without hot chocolate?
 A hot chocolate bar is a simple way to add a lighthearted feel to the party, and can easily be assembled with just a few marshmallows, hot chocolate mixes, and condiments for guests to make their own cups.

-6. Special Touches Make all the Difference
+6. Special Touches Make All the Difference

-For the DIY queens out there, special touches are the key in making events stand out from the crowd.
+For the DIY queens out there, special touches are the key to making events stand out from the crowd.
 Cinnamon stick and berry napkin rings don't cost much to make, but they do take time to assemble.
 But, your guests will love the fragrant smell and the extra effort.

 7. Get Creative With Appetizers